 2. confirm that you are authorised to provide these credit/debit card details to Lots Road Auctions through www.the_saleroom.com

-Please note that any lots purchased via www.the_saleroom.com service will be subject to an additional 3% fixed charge + VAT at the rate imposed on the hammer price
+Please note that any lots purchased via our website will be subject to an additional 3% fixed charge + VAT at the rate imposed and with the-saleroom at a rate of 4.95% + VAT on the hammer price

 LOTS ROAD AUCTIONS Company Registration Number: 3943446